summa-dev/API/README.md

 pyt-pos is a library to generate and verify pan-y-tomate Proof of Solvency.

-You only need to provide a csv file that contains the list of your users and their balance for a specific token.
-The library contains the apis to generate a proof of solvency for each user and verify it.
+The library contains the apis to generate a proof of solvency for each user and let them verify it.

 ```npm install pyt-pos```

 ```typescript
 import { Prover, UserVerifier } from 'pyt-pos';
-import { IncrementalMerkleSumTree } from 'pyt-merkle-sum-tree';
+import { MerkleSumTree } from 'pyt-merkle-sum-tree';
 ```

 `Prover` is a class that contains the core APis to let CEXs provide credible Proof Of Solvency to its users.